How to Bid on Landscaping Jobs

 Competitor Rate Research

-Highlight a unique service or environmental practice that will differentiate you from other landscapers.
-If you specialize in native plants or water-efficient designs, this would be something you include in your proposal.
+Highlight a unique service or environmental practice that will distinguish you from other landscapers.
+If you are specialized in native plants or water-efficient designs, this is what you would include in your proposal.

 Be Transparent with The Client